Physicians for Social Responsibility: International expansion

-PSR today
+Programs and activities

+Nuclear weapons and security

-Today, PSR's security program works to improve national policy formulation and decision-making about nuclear weapons and technology through the combined efforts of credible, committed health professionals and active and concerned citizen members.
-PSR articulates both the health threats and the security threats posed by nuclear weapons, as well as the importance of implementing new approaches to reduce U.S. reliance on nuclear weapons in national security policy.
-PSR works to lead the U.S. toward the ultimate elimination of nuclear weapons.
+PSR's security program works to improve national policy formulation and decision-making about nuclear weapons and technology through the combined efforts of health professionals and concerned citizens.
+The organization articulates both the health threats and the security threats posed by nuclear weapons, emphasizing the importance of implementing new approaches to reduce U.S. reliance on nuclear weapons in national security policy.
+PSR advocates for the ultimate elimination of nuclear weapons.

+PSR's work is grounded in the medical consensus that there could be no adequate medical response in the aftermath of nuclear war and that prevention is the only meaningful public health approach.

+PSR has advocated for the extension of the New Strategic Arms Reduction Treaty between the United States and Russia and supports the "Back from the Brink" campaign urging U.S. government actions to prevent nuclear war.
+Local chapters have successfully persuaded numerous city and county legislatures to endorse the campaign.

+Since the 2016 presidential election, PSR leaders have written opinion pieces in major newspapers critiquing policies regarding nuclear weapons and climate change.
+In 2025, former PSR president Ira Helfand appeared on Democracy Now! to discuss nuclear weapons policy, emphasizing that "we are facing the gravest danger of nuclear war that has existed on the planet since the end of the Cold War."

+Climate change and environment

-Since 1992, when PSR formally created its environment and health program, PSR has worked to address global warming and the toxic degradation of the environment.
-PSR presses for policies to curb global warming, generate what they consider to be a sustainable energy future, minimize toxic pollution of air, food and drinking water, and prevent human exposure to toxic substances.
-PSR's Code Black program has been a voice in the movement to reduce U.S. reliance on coal-fired power plants.
-Coal's Assault on Human Health, released in November 2009, is a groundbreaking report that reviews and summarizes the latest peer-reviewed medical literature on coal pollution, providing a full picture of how coal affects human health from mining to combustion to the disposal of post-combustion waste.
+Since formally creating its environment and health program in 1992, PSR has worked to address climate change and the toxic degradation of the environment.
+The organization advocates for policies to curb climate change, generate a sustainable energy future, minimize toxic pollution of air, food and drinking water, and prevent human exposure to toxic substances.

+PSR's "Code Black" program has been a voice in the movement to reduce U.S. reliance on coal-fired power plants.
+In November 2009, PSR released Coal's Assault on Human Health, a comprehensive report that reviewed and summarized the latest peer-reviewed medical literature on coal pollution, providing a full picture of how coal affects human health from mining through combustion to the disposal of post-combustion waste.
+The report examined the cumulative harm to respiratory, cardiovascular, and nervous systems caused by coal combustion pollutants, finding that pollutants from coal contribute to four of the five leading causes of death in the United States.

-In 2008, concerned about the push to promote nuclear energy as the solution to environmental problems, PSR launched what they called a safe energy program aimed at stopping the construction of new nuclear power plants and to sound the alarm about what they consider to be the true costs of, and the dangers associated with, nuclear energy.
+In 2008, concerned about efforts to promote nuclear energy as a solution to environmental problems, PSR launched a safe energy program aimed at stopping the construction of new nuclear power plants and highlighting concerns about the costs of and dangers associated with nuclear energy.

-Student Physicians for Social Responsibility (SPSR), a network of 39 chapters and 650 students, mobilizes medical students to engage in the work against nuclear proliferation, environmental degradation, and social justice issues.
-SPSR orients every new generation of medical students to be engaged in creating positive change through medical activism.
+Local and student chapters

-PSR state and local chapters work on a range of issues, including the 'greening' of hospitals, what they consider sustainable agriculture, health care reform, and domestic violence.
-Several PSR chapters are also active in the gun control movement, working to ban handguns in the United States.
+PSR state and local chapters work on a range of issues, including hospital sustainability ("greening" of hospitals), sustainable agriculture, healthcare reform, and domestic violence prevention.
+Several PSR chapters are active in the gun control movement, working to ban handguns in the United States.